3D variational autoencoder for fingerprinting microstructure volume elements: Materials and Methods

 \subsection{Datasets}

 Several datasets of 3D single phase VEs were constructed using Dream3D~\cite{groeber_dream3d_2014}.
 Each VE is converted into a PyTorch~\cite{Paszke2019} tensor with shape $(3, 64, 64, 64)$, i.e.\ a $64^3$ VE with 3 channels at each voxel to describe crystal orientation as an Euler angles in the Bunge convention.
 The Euler angles are normalised to a range of $[0, 1]$ for training purposes, by dividing by $(2\pi, \pi, 2\pi)$ across the three channels respectively.
 We also use the DAMASK Python library~\cite{otto_2025} to map the Euler angles into the crystallographic fundamental zone to remove crystal symmetries as a preprocessing step.
 This requires prior knowledge about the crystal structure.
 We consider cubic and hexagonal symmetries here and, as such, the trained models do not extend beyond that.
 Most of the results presented herein use a cubic crystal structure.
-The hexagonal structure is introduced for the surrogate model, as it provides a more anisotropic stress response to train against.
+The hexagonal close-packed (HCP) structure is introduced for the surrogate model, as it provides a more anisotropic stress response to train against.
 There are several options for taking symmetry into account, but it was deemed that addressing crystallographic symmetries during preprocessing provided the most stability during training.
 Alternatively, symmetries could be considered in the loss function during training.
-However, we found that this caused numerical instabilities, due to enforcing a discontinuous loss function, and it can be expensive to compute at each epoch.
+However, we found that this caused numerical instabilities, due to enforcing a discontinuous loss function, and it can be expensive to compute at each epoch, due to the requirement for computing all symmetries at each epoch.
+In theory, all symmetric variants of the training data could be computed prior to training, but it is not practical to store them in memory due to the size of the dataset.